mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 ## 3. General features: Text filtering

---todo: Ask if differentiate is allowed -- change differentiate to something else, maube chanhe the sentence all together

 Text filtering is a feature used for finding specific items from a (long) list.
 This makes it extremely easy to find items based on even a small part of that items name.

 Every dropdown field in Hexa Center supports text filtering.
-Dropdown fields have a small `up and down` arrow icon next to them, to differentiate them from regular text fields.
+Dropdown fields have a small `up and down` arrow icon next to them, to make them look slightly different compared to regular text fields.
 Clicking on the field shows all relevant selectable items.
-When entering text only items containing that text in their name are shown.
+Typing in text will filter for items containing that text in their name.

-Examples dropdown fieldw.
+Some examples of dropdown fields.
 The dropdown fields are highlighted in red.

 This example is taken from the `appointment creation` screen in the `calendar addon`